mgkuhn/ugid-scan/README.txt

   - NFSv3 mounts, such that numeric uid and gid can be acquired without any LDAP/idmapd-dependent conversions
+    [in /etc/default/autofs set OPTIONS="-Onfsvers=3"]

+In addition, on the NetApp file server, it might be worth considering to set on the scanned volumes the option

+  vol options <volname> no_atime_update on

-  - Mount option "nodiratime" or "noatime" should be set for /Nfs/Mounts/elmer-vol*, otherwise the scan will update the access time field in the inode of every directory scanned, which can create additional backup load
+otherwise the scan will update the atime field in the inode of every directory scanned, which can create additional backup churn.
+[The NFS client mount options "ro", "nodiratime" or "noatime" do *not* affect the server-side update of atime, they merely change the client-cache semantics for atime.]

-ugid-scan currently has no command-line options and writes three files into the current working directory:
+By default, ugid-scan writes three files into the current working directory:

-  ugid-list   is the index of files created, about 0.5 gigabytes long
+  ugid-list.sdb   is the index of files created, about 0.5 gigabytes long

-  ugid-list~  is the temporary name of ugid-list while it is written
+  ugid-list.sdb~  is the temporary name of ugid-list while it is written
-              (to be renamed into ugid-list when finished)
+                  (to be renamed into ugid-list.sdb when finished)

   ugid-log        is a progress-report log file that indicates how much
                   time the scan spent in various parts of the name space

+See "ugid-scan --help" for options to change these, as well as some other parameters.

 B) ugid-find

-This tool reads ugid-list and performs queries on it.
+This tool reads ugid-list.sdb and performs queries on it.
 It accepts a sequence of commands on the command line.
 There are two types of commands.
 Selection commands perform queries and deposit lists of pathnames on a stack.
 Output commands print the list of pathnames on